weblate/ns8-mattermost/README.md

 Start and configure a mattermost instance.
 The module uses [Mattermost Docker Image for Team Edition](https://hub.docker.com/r/mattermost/mattermost-team-edition).

+##Documentation
+The documenation is available at https://docs.mattermost.com/

+You could configure the settings by  [Environment variables](https://docs.mattermost.com/configure/environment-configuration-settings.html), the container must be restarted once the Env vars has been changed

 ## Install

 Instantiate the module with: